Skip to content

 Please explain.
 I’m curious.

-1. Sabra Smith permalink
+1. Sabra Smith says:

 Such an amazing coincidence you would post this!
 I was just thinking last night about our conversation ages ago about the negative connotations that the phrase “historic preservation” has taken on, about other possible labels, and how the definition has changed and expanded dramatically!